userpn92/mlops/README.md

 - **Method**: `POST`
 - **Description**: Accepts a sentence with a `<blank>` placeholder and returns a list of positive suggestions to fill in the blank.

-You can also access the interactive API documentation by running your application and navigating to `http://localhost:8000/docs` (Swagger UI) or `http://localhost:8000/redoc` (ReDoc).
+You can also access the interactive API documentation by running the application and navigating to `http://localhost:8000/docs` (Swagger UI) or `http://localhost:8000/redoc` (ReDoc).

 #### Request